-Using TimescaleDB with Rails: When It Actually Makes Sense
+TimescaleDB vs PostgreSQL in Rails: When Each Makes Sense

-TimescaleDB is often introduced into Rails applications for the wrong reasons.
+TimescaleDB is often introduced into Ruby on Rails applications for the wrong reasons.

 This isn’t a how-to guide.
-I’m going to walk through when TimescaleDB actually helps in Rails apps, and when it just adds complexity.
+I’m going to walk through when TimescaleDB actually helps in Rails apps, and when it adds complexity without payoff.

 What TimescaleDB Actually Is

-- Hypertables that partition data along time (and optionally space)
+- Hypertables partition data along time (and optionally space)

 If your data does not fundamentally care about time, TimescaleDB will not save you.